By William Hill

 — William Hill (@WilliamHill) November 24, 2019

-In contrast, there have been just 130 official 147 breaks since 1999, according to World Snooker.
-There were ten 147 breaks in 2017, with Mark Davis the only pro to get the maximum on two occasions that year, while there have been eight so far in 2019.
+In contrast, there have been just 133 official 147 breaks since 1999, according to World Snooker.
+There have been two 147 breaks in 2020, with Kyren Wilson and John Higgins the men to have achieved that feat this year.

 The variables involved in a 147 break